3Dmondo/fractal/Mandelbrot.Web/IMPLEMENTATION_STRATEGY_RENDER_CSHARP.md

 - The `Mandelbrot.Web` page renders the Mandelbrot set inside `<canvas id="mandelbrot-canvas">`.
 - Pan, zoom (mouse wheel), and resize are implemented and update the view correctly; rendering occurs only when parameters change.
-- Implementation reuses Evergine.Bindings.WebGPU patterns from `HelloTriangleWasm` and desktop mapping from `Mandelbrot\Window.cs`.
+- Implementation reuses Evergine.Bindings.WebGPU patterns from `Mandelbrot.Web` and desktop mapping from `Mandelbrot\Window.cs`.

 Next immediate actions

-1. I will update `Mandelbrot.Web/Pages/Home.razor(.cs)` to follow `HelloTriangleWasm` template and add canvas and script include.
+1. I will update `Mandelbrot.Web/Pages/Home.razor(.cs)` to follow `Mandelbrot.Web` template and add canvas and script include.
 2. Add `MandelbrotRenderer.cs` in `Mandelbrot.Web/Rendering/` that uses Evergine.Bindings.WebGPU APIs to create shader modules, pipeline and draw.
 3. Add `wwwroot/mandelbrot.js` to forward pointer/wheel/resize events to Blazor static methods.
 4. Port the fragment shader to WGSL and include it either as an embedded string or as a `wwwroot` asset compiled at runtime.